davenquinn/xenoliths/paper/text/chapters/03-depth-constraints.md

 thermal conductivity can be enhanced by hydrothermal circulation in the presence of fractures.
-The crust of the Coast Ranges and the Mojave province underwent extensive crustal detachment faulting during the late Cretaceous [@Wood1997; @Chapman2012], and overprinted Neogene transform faulting in the Coast Ranges.
-Mantle fluids in the San Andreas fault zone [@Kennedy1997] suggest the fluid upwelling along these fractures.
-High surface heat flows in these areas may be due to increased permeability, fracture-following fluid transport, and heat advection.
+The crust of the Coast Ranges and the Mojave province underwent extensive crustal detachment faulting during the late Cretaceous [@Wood1997; @Chapman2012], and the Coast Ranges underwent additional transform faulting in the Neogene.
+Mantle fluids in the San Andreas fault zone [@Kennedy1997] suggest fluid upwelling along these fractures, and high surface heat flows may be due to increased permeability, fracture-following fluid transport, and heat advection.
 In contrast, the intact batholithic domains underlying the Sierra Nevada, Central Valley, and